asu-ke-web-services/gios-cas-maestro/README.md

 **Did you know...** If you leave empty fields in CAS Maestro configuration, the plugin will ask you to fill fields before final activation.
 Therefore you can use WordPress login system before the configuration conclusion.

-== Frequently Asked Questions ==
+## Frequently Asked Questions

-= In case that I cannot access the content manager due to a misconfiguration of this plugin, what steps should I perform? =
+**In case that I cannot access the content manager due to a misconfiguration of this plugin, what steps should I perform?**

 You can bypass the CAS Authentication logging-in on http://www.example.com/wp-login.php?wp.
 This will allow you to login using your WordPress account.

 Beside that, you can temporary disable the WordPress behavior doing the following:

-1. Edit the file wp-config.php and search for `define('WP_DEBUG', false)`su; definition
+1. Edit the file wp-config.php and search for `define('WP_DEBUG', false);` definition
-2. Before that definition, write `define('WPCAS_BYPASS',true)`;
+2. Before that definition, write `define('WPCAS_BYPASS',true);`
 3. Reconfigure the plugin and remove the line that was added.

 Alternatively, you may simply uninstall CAS Maestro as follows: